 Education in the United States has been turned on its head as a result of the COVID-19 pandemic.
-Now, with schools on the verge of opening again for the new academic year, students could face a hybrid remote learning option.
-That model includes two days of face-to-face instruction and three days of remote learning.
+Now, with schools on the verge of opening again for the new academic year, students could face hybrid or entirely remote learning.
+The hybrid model includes two days of face-to-face instruction and three days of remote learning while the remote learning is entirely online.
 Parents worried that their child could fall behind without the guidance of a teacher have to ask, should we get a tutor?
-Here’s why every parent should consider the investment.
+Here’s why every parent should consider making this investment.

 Imagine your child’s education is a pyramid made of building blocks.
-Each time they internalize a lesson, a block is formed.
-Applications of that knowledge go on to form another level in the pyramid.
-However, when students don’t understand a fundamental concept, a block is missing and a gap is formed.
-When enough pieces are absent, failure happens.
-Students won’t be able to grasp the next level of understanding required to move on to the next subject.
+Each time they internalize a lesson, a block is added at the base.
+Applications of that knowledge and further instructions based on that information go on to form another level in the pyramid.
+However, when students don’t understand a fundamental concept, a block goes missing and a gap is formed.
+When enough pieces are absent, the structure fails and students fall behind.
+These students won’t be able to grasp the next level of understanding required to move on to the next subject.

-Education is designed to build upon lessons to reach greater levels of skill and conquer more difficult subjects.
-The growing fear is that students are not going to get the same level of attention and education when they’re learning from home.
-As a result, these missing blocks will become more common, and the students’ future education will suffer.
-For example, students that don’t learn the fundamentals of algebra won’t be poised to move on to calculus.
+Education is designed to build upon previous lessons to reach greater levels of mastery in a subject and approach more difficult topics.
+A growing (and entirely reasonable) fear is that students are not going to get the same level of attention and education when they’re learning without a teacher in front of them.
+As a result, it seems entirely possible that more students will lack the basic building blocks required to move forward when they return to the classrooms in the future.
+Think about it- students that don’t learn the fundamentals of algebra won’t be in a good position to move on to calculus.

 Fortunately, professional tutors are literally a stop-gap in this situation.
 They can help students fill in the blanks, giving them one-on-one instruction to ensure they have a proper understanding of the subject matter.
 Tutors develop specific plans for every student and follow through until the skill becomes second nature.